Category: Career Tips

 Category: Press Releases

 SHREVEPORT/BOSSIER CITY, La. – January 5, 2015 – Virginia College in Shreveport/Bossier City is pleased to announce it will host fashion designer and "Project Runway" star Richard Hallmarq on Tuesday, Jan.
 27 at the campus located at 2950 E. Texas St., Suite C. Hallmarq will visit with students from 10 to 11 a.m. and lead an inspirational conversation with them about their future endeavors and fulfilling their dreams.
 WHAT: Virginia College in Shreveport/Bossier City hosts fashion designer Richard Hallmarq WHEN: Tuesday, Jan.
 27 from 10 to 11 a.m.
 WHERE: 2950 E. Texas St., Suite C – Bossier City, LA 71111 "We are so pleased Richard is coming to speak with our students during his visit to Shreveport/Bossier City," says Campus President Melody Rider.
 "I had the privilege of working with him in the past and am excited for the positive advice and outlook he can provide our students at Virginia College."
 From his first runway show in 2004, to presenting well-received collections at San Francisco Fashion Week, Hallmarq has achieved acclaim for his designs as well as tapping into his passion for art and music.
 Since obtaining a degree in Fashion Design in 2009 from International Academy of Design and Technology, Hallmarq has found success by creating remarkable inroads in fashion, particularly his connections to other celebrities in various art forms, including musicians, writers and models.
 His exposure has been a key influence in shaping the garments he produces today.
 Hallmarq will also be the keynote speaker at The Red Hanger on Jan.
 29, an annual fundraising event that benefits Dress for Success.
 "Richard's talent has become more widely known, and we are so proud to have him share his industry wisdom to our students," Rider says.
 "His speech will inspire and motivate our students to finish school and actively pursue their dreams.
 His knowledge in regards to marketing himself, working through hardships against all odds and overall business savvy will serve as an inspiration to our students."
 Hallmarq was also a cast member on the Emmy-nominated television series "Project Runway" Season 11.
 His strict attention to fit and detail take his preferred textile, Jersey Knit, from simplicity to luxury.
 For more information about Virginia College in Shreveport/Bossier City, visit vc.edu/Shreveport or contact the school directly at (318) 741-8020.
-About Virginia College and Education Corporation of America Birmingham, Ala.,-based Education Corporation of America (ECA) is a leader in the post-secondary career school market with current enrollment of over 19,000 students.
-Holdings include Virginia College, founded in 1983, a private institution of higher education that offers non-degree and associate's, bachelor's and master's degree programs in 27 different cities in Alabama, Mississippi, Florida, Tennessee, Georgia, North Carolina, South Carolina, Virginia, Louisiana, Oklahoma and Texas.
-ECA also offers classes online via vc.edu/online and operates Golf Academy of America schools in California, Arizona, South Carolina, Texas and Florida, and Ecotech Institute in Colorado.
+About Virginia College and Education Corporation of America Birmingham, Ala.,-based Education Corporation of America (ECA) is a leader in the post-secondary career school market with current enrollment of over 18,000 students.
+Holdings include Virginia College, founded in 1983, a private institution of higher education that offers non-degree and associate's degree programs in 27 different cities in Alabama, Mississippi, Florida, Tennessee, Georgia, North Carolina, South Carolina, Virginia, Louisiana, Oklahoma and Texas.
+ECA also operates Golf Academy of America schools in California, Arizona, South Carolina, Texas and Florida, and Ecotech Institute in Colorado.
 These schools are accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) which is listed as a nationally recognized accrediting agency by the U.S. Department of Education and is recognized by the Council for Higher Education Accreditation (CHEA).
-For more information, contact Diane Worthington at email@example.com or (205) 329-7911.
+For more information, contact Diane Worthington at firstname.lastname@example.org or (205) 329-7911.

 Category: Success Stories